 Thesp shook his rear on stage — and coaxed Sarah Jessica Parker to do the same — in a leopard print shirt and gold pants during last year’s kudocast.

 As for golden guy, Jackman said the trophy will go in storage until he buys a home.
 What would his five-year-old son do?
 “Probably look at it for an hour then paint it or throw it in the pool.”

 * * *

-of CBS’ “The Amazing Race” were thrilled — but not exactly shocked — by their third consecutive win for reality competition program.
+The producers of CBS’ “The Amazing Race” were thrilled — but not exactly shocked — by their third consecutive win for reality competition program.

 “I think the fun part of the show is, every hour is completely different.
 There’s no formula by any stretch of imagination,” creator-exec producer Bertram van Munster said.

 “We like to keep it real, we turn people loose, we let them do things all over the world, and we are just as surprised by the outcome as the audience is.”